9 Ways to Boost Your Immunity During Christmas and Winter

 The safe upper limit in the UK for zinc supplementation is 25mg per day in adults.
 There is no evidence of adverse effects from dietary zinc.

-4) Take fermented mushrooms
+4) Take Mushroom Blend

-Fermented mushrooms directly benefit your immune system.
+Mushrooms directly benefit your immune system.
 They can improve your digestion, which in turn aids your immunity, and also have anti-viral, anti-bacterial and anti-inflammatory properties.

 Mushrooms are highly nutritious and rich in vitamins, minerals, antioxidants, amino acids, bioactive molecules, enzymes and immune-boosting polysaccharides.